WEC-Sim/WEC-Sim/source/getting_started.rst

 ..
 Note::

-	WEC-Sim simulations should always be executed from the MATLAB Command Window and no from the Simulink/SimMechanics model.
+	WEC-Sim simulations should always be executed from the MATLAB Command Window and not from the Simulink/SimMechanics model.
 This ensures that the correct variables are in the MATLAB workspace during simulation.